Kaaveh/kotlin-web-site/docs/topics/arrays.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="arrays-null-array-kotlin"}

-You can also use the `Array` constructor, which takes the array size and a function that returns values
-for array elements given its index:
+The `Array` constructor takes the array size and a function that returns values for array elements given its index:

 ```kotlin
 fun main() {